 When setting up your campaign, simplify the account structure and use the following established campaign best practices:

-We recommend that you use the Conversions API in addition to the Facebook pixel, and that you share the same events using both tools.
+We recommend that you use the Conversions API in addition to the Meta Pixel, and that you share the same events using both tools.
 We call this a redundant event setup.
 For example, if you share

 Initiate Checkout, and

-Contact events using the Facebook pixel, you should also share those same events from your server using the Conversions API.
+Contact events using the Meta Pixel, you should also share those same events from your server using the Conversions API.

-When sending redundant events using the Facebook pixel and Conversions API, ensure that both events use the identical
+When sending redundant events using the Meta Pixel and Conversions API, ensure that both events use the identical

 event_name and that either